4n3i5v74/springboot-vulnerable-app/README.md

 Create separate target dependencies `mkdir -p target/dependency && (cd target/dependency; jar -xf ../*.jar)` so the application loads quicker.

-At this stage, the application can be run manually `java -jar target/hello-0.0.1-SNAPSHOT.jar`.
-The name `hello-0.0.1-SNAPSHOT` can be customized in the file `hello/pom.xml`.
+At this stage, the application can be run manually `java -jar target/hello-1.0.jar`.

 ----